gridsome/gridsome.org/docs/README.md

 # Getting started

-Gridsome is a Vue.js-powered JAMstack framework for building incredible fast websites & apps for any CMS, APIs or Markdown-files.
+Gridsome is a **Vue.js-powered JAMstack framework** for building incredible fast, modern websites & apps for any CMS, APIs or Markdown-files.
 Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.

 ### Core features